 Founded in 1816, Banque Cantonale de Genève (BCGE) plays a vital role in supporting and boosting the regional economy.
 BCGE is a universal and commercial bank whose primary mission is to contribute to the economic development of Geneva and its region.
 To do so, it offers a full range of banking services to individuals, businesses - from SMEs to multinationals - and institutions.

 Thanks to its solid roots in a canton with a strong international influence, BCGE offers its clients a wide range of services locally: day-to-day banking services, Private Banking, Asset Management, Pension Planning, Financing (mortgages; loans to companies and public authorities; Import/Export), Trading Room, Financial Engineering, Corporate Finance (evaluation and transfer of companies; private equity) and Global Commodity Finance.

 BCGE is a well-capitalised, sound bank, combining its diverse business lines with innovation and transparency, making it a reliable partner for its clients.
-The BCGE Group has almost 800 employees and a network of 21 branches in Geneva, offering numerous online services and a range of specialised services in Lausanne, Zurich, Basel, Lyon, Annecy and Paris, as well as representative offices in Dubai and Hong Kong.
+The BCGE Group has more than 800 employees and a network of 21 branches in Geneva, offering numerous online services and a range of specialised services in Lausanne, Zurich, Basel, Lyon, Annecy and Paris, as well as representative offices in Dubai and Hong Kong.
 The BCGE is listed on the SIX Swiss Exchange, the Swiss stock exchange (Authorised share no. 35 049 471).